 A major gripe we’ve heard about over-ear headphones is their durability, or lack thereof.
-V-Moda’s headset is one of the toughest you can buy for $250.
-That said, for the same price, you can get a pair of Sony ANC headphones.
-Why should you get the Crossfade M-100 Master over the competition?
+V-Moda’s headset is one of the toughest you can buy for $250, but for the same price, you can get a pair of Sony ANC headphones.
+Let’s dig in and see why you should get the V-Moda Crossfade M-100 Master over the competition.

 Who is the V-Moda Crossfade M-100 Master for?